Mobile Legends: Bang Bang: Collaborations

 In February 2023, Mobile Legends: Bang Bang and Jujutsu Kaisen announced its third anime-themed collaboration skin featuring Yuji Itadori for Yin, Megumi Fushiguro for Julian, Satoru Gojo for Xavier, and Nobara Kugisaki for Melissa.
 The collaboration was a long time coming after a long-year teaser through in-game survey.
 The collaboration was returned in June 2024 with an updated visual effects on Yin's ultimate skill features Sukuna when using Yuji Itadori skin.

 In January 2024, Mobile Legends: Bang Bang and Attack on Titan announced its collaboration featuring Eren Yeager for Yin, Mikasa Ackerman for Fanny, and Levi Ackerman as Martis.

 In January 2025, Mobile Legends: Bang Bang and Hunter x Hunter announced its collaboration featuring Killua Zoldyck as Harith, Gon Freecss as Dyrroth, Hisoka Morow as Cecillion, and Kurapika as Julian.
-Leaks as confirmed that Naruto will make a collaboration with the game featuring biggest hero pool ever featured two new heroes of Lukas and Kalea.

 In May 2025, Mobile Legends: Bang Bang and Naruto: Shippuden announced its collaboration featuring Naruto Uzumaki as Lukas, Sasuke Uchiha as Suyou, Kakashi Hatake as Hayabusa, Sakura Haruno as Kalea, and Gaara as Vale.
+New collaboration features were also released for sale, including special loading screen effects and a "Gamakichi Sacred Statue", which replaced towers in game.
+In March 2026, phase 2 of the collaboration was released with Itachi Uchiha as Julian and Minato Namikaze as Gusion, as well as the return of all previous skins.

+In November 2025, Mobile Legends: Bang Bang launched a global collaboration with Nickelodeon's SpongeBob SquarePants as part of its annual "Friend Fest" campaign.
+The event introduced themed in-game content inspired by Bikini Bottom, including playable skins such as Cyclops as SpongeBob SquarePants and Gloo as Patrick Star, alongside battle emotes, effects, and limited-time rewards.
+The campaign also featured the "Undersea Restaurant" minigame, where players could complete tasks with friends to earn event currency and unlock rewards.
+Additional activities included friendship-themed missions and social gameplay features designed to encourage team-based participation and community engagement.
+The collaboration was made available worldwide, with some regional restrictions, including in Russia.